2020 Republican National Convention: President Donald Trump

 President Donald Trump delivered his acceptance speech on the final night of the convention from the South Lawn of the White House in Washington, D.C.

-Trump's speech sought to defend his own record as president, especially his administration's response to the COVID-19 pandemic, which culminates in the quest for a DNA vaccine code-named Operation Warp Speed.
+Trump's speech sought to defend his own record as president, especially his administration's response to the COVID-19 pandemic.

 Trump mentioned his main opponent, Democratic nominee Joe Biden, by name 41 times.
 In contrast, Biden's own Democratic nomination acceptance speech one week prior featured no utterances of Trump's name.

-The speech cast Biden as "weak", and an instrument of left-wing portion of the Democratic Party, going as far as to dub him a "Trojan horse for socialism.”
+The speech cast Biden as "weak", and an instrument of left-wing portion of the Democratic Party, going as far as to dub him a "Trojan Horse for socialism."
 He also characterized Biden as a potential, "destroyer of American greatness."
 The speech also attacked Biden's record.

-Personalities at CNN and USA Today identified more than 20 "false, exaggerated or misleading claims" in Trump's speech.

 According to the American Presidency Project, at 70 minutes duration, Trump's acceptance speech was the second-longest major-party nomination acceptance speech, behind only his own 2016 acceptance speech.